sswist/dotfiles/README.md

 ## Setup

-To setup the dotfiles just run the appropriate snippet in the
+To setup the dotfiles just run the following snippet in the
 terminal:

 (:warning: **DO NOT** run the setup snippet if you don't fully